alignalghii/practice-preparations-before-learning-attribute-grammars/README.md

 in xs
 ```

-is, the mysterious „credit-card borrow to the future” part of Wouter Swiestra's article, presented here with
+is! so the mysterious „credit-card borrow to the future” part of Wouter Swiestra's article, presented here with

 ```haskell
 -------------------------------------------------